yazz-flutist/guitar-configurator/controller-reverse-engineering/auto_calibration.md

         stream.SetFeature(cmd);
     }

+    // Optional: get feature report to get the device's response
+    // The report will be all 0s if the sensor was successfully enabled,
-    // Read to determine whether or not the device registered the reports byte[] data = new byte[0x1C];
+    // and will be different once deactivated byte[] data = new byte[0x1C];
     stream.GetFeature(data);
     stream.Close();

-    foreach (byte b in data)
-    {
-        // Returns all 0s on success
-        if (b != 0)
-            return false;
-    }

     return true;
 }